 Doing your assignments before going to bed makes you more ready for the next day and gives you enough time for the day.
 Fundamentally, getting a head start by packing your things will advance you for the following day.

-The extra time you have for each morning can be used to exercising and preparing for yourself.
+The extra time you have each morning can be used to exercise and prepare for yourself.
 You’ll have enough time to look presentable in front of your students.
-Apply light make-up and you’ll look more blooming than ever.
+Apply light makeup and you’ll look more blooming than ever.

 Try this technique and you’ll never fall into the trap of being tardy.